ilastik/ilastik.github.io/documentation/basics/startup.md

 - **Tracking Workflow** allows tracking of a large and unknown number of (possible divisible) objects with similar appearance in 2d+t and 3d+t

-- **Object classification** allows to train and classifiy already segmented objects in an image using object level features such as size, orientation, average color etc.
+- **Object classification** allows to train and classify already segmented objects in an image using object level features such as size, orientation, average color etc.
   - **from pixel classification** use a pixel level classifier as first stage to obtain objects
   - **from binary image** use a binary object mask image as object input
   - **from prediction image** use a probability map as object input